reuttaldev/Machine-Learning/README.md

 4. LinearRegression RMSE = 215.5452
 ```

-The RMSE for some training data were 64.76.
+The RMSE for the training data were 64.76.

 # Logistic regression